eduardocarto/assignment_4/README.md

 This repository contains all the tasks required to complete assignment 4 of the UNIGIS module called: 'Basics of Application Development'

 ![Example Image](image_assignment_4.jpg)

+> “Dreams are not negotiable.” – Gabriel García Márquez